 Updated December 19, 2021

-The Log4j Java library has been in the news recently, and it’s not the good news either.
+The Log4j Java library has been in the news recently.
 The details of vulnerability CVE-2021-44228 have been well documented by others, but to summarize, it allows arbitrary code execution through maliciously crafted messages.
-These messages cause the Java virtual machine to look up classes from an LDAP server (yes, really!) and load them.
-This is obviously no good, but unless you’re familiar with Java, you might be concerned what is and isn’t vulnerable; this article aims to clarify that.
+These messages cause the Java virtual machine to look up classes from an LDAP server and load them.
+This is obviously not good, but unless you’re familiar with Java, you might be concerned what is and isn’t vulnerable; this article aims to clarify that.

 Log4j is a Java library developed by the Apache Software Foundation.
-They develop a lot of projects; Log4j and the Apache web server are some of them.
-Apache’s HTTPd isn’t vulnerable – it’s not written in Java, and it can’t use Log4j as a result.
+The foundation develops a lot of projects, including Log4j and the Apache web server.
+Apache’s HTTPd (web server) isn’t vulnerable – it’s not written in Java, and thus it can’t use Log4j.
 However, Log4j is incredibly popular with Java applications.
 Every grown-up application needs formalized logging, and Log4j provides it very well.

 Even if your own applications don’t use Java, it’s possible you might be using products that use Java behind the scenes.
 A lot of IBM products are written in Java, after all, but it’s very popular for enterprise software.